Chevron (NYSE:CVX) Stock Price Down 0.2%

-CVX has been the subject of several research analyst reports.
-Truist Financial increased their price objective on Chevron from $156.00 to $166.00 and gave the company a “hold” rating in a report on Friday, May 10th.
-Wolfe Research initiated coverage on Chevron in a research note on Thursday.
-They issued a “peer perform” rating on the stock.
-Raymond James lifted their price objective on Chevron from $170.00 to $174.00 and gave the company an “outperform” rating in a research note on Monday, April 15th.
-The Goldman Sachs Group reissued a “buy” rating on shares of Chevron in a research report on Monday, April 1st.
-Finally, Wells Fargo & Company upped their price target on Chevron from $198.00 to $206.00 and gave the stock an “overweight” rating in a report on Tuesday, April 30th.
-Seven equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $186.22.
+Several analysts have issued reports on the stock.
+Wolfe Research assumed coverage on shares of Chevron in a research report on Thursday.
+They set a “peer perform” rating for the company.
+HSBC upped their price target on shares of Chevron from $175.00 to $178.00 and gave the company a “buy” rating in a research report on Tuesday, April 30th.
+Barclays assumed coverage on shares of Chevron in a research report on Wednesday, April 10th.
+They set an “overweight” rating and a $203.00 price target for the company.
+Truist Financial upped their price target on shares of Chevron from $156.00 to $166.00 and gave the company a “hold” rating in a research report on Friday, May 10th.
+Finally, Raymond James upped their price target on shares of Chevron from $170.00 to $174.00 and gave the company an “outperform” rating in a research report on Monday, April 15th.
+Seven analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $186.22.

-Chevron (NYSE:CVX – Get Free Report) last issued its earnings results on Friday, April 26th.
+Chevron (NYSE:CVX – Get Free Report) last released its quarterly earnings results on Friday, April 26th.
 The oil and gas company reported $2.93 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.84 by $0.09.
-Chevron had a return on equity of 14.40% and a net margin of 10.21%.
-The firm had revenue of $48.72 billion for the quarter, compared to analysts’ expectations of $48.42 billion.
-During the same quarter last year, the business earned $3.55 earnings per share.
-The company’s revenue was down 4.1% compared to the same quarter last year.
-Equities analysts predict that Chevron Co. will post 12.71 EPS for the current fiscal year.
+Chevron had a net margin of 10.21% and a return on equity of 14.40%.
+The company had revenue of $48.72 billion during the quarter, compared to the consensus estimate of $48.42 billion.
+During the same period in the prior year, the firm earned $3.55 earnings per share.
+Chevron’s revenue was down 4.1% on a year-over-year basis.
+As a group, equities research analysts anticipate that Chevron Co. will post 12.6 earnings per share for the current year.

 Chevron Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, June 10th.
-Stockholders of record on Friday, May 17th were paid a dividend of $1.63 per share.
+The business also recently declared a quarterly dividend, which was paid on Monday, June 10th.
+Investors of record on Friday, May 17th were paid a $1.63 dividend.
+This represents a $6.52 dividend on an annualized basis and a yield of 4.05%.
 The ex-dividend date was Thursday, May 16th.
-This represents a $6.52 dividend on an annualized basis and a dividend yield of 4.03%.
-Chevron’s dividend payout ratio is 59.98%.
+Chevron’s payout ratio is currently 59.98%.

 Insider Buying and Selling at Chevron

-In other news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction that occurred on Tuesday, May 21st.
+In other Chevron news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction that occurred on Tuesday, May 21st.
 The shares were sold at an average price of $160.23, for a total transaction of $600,862.50.
-Following the transaction, the vice president now directly owns 477 shares of the company’s stock, valued at $76,429.71.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, VP Jeff B. Gustavson sold 3,750 shares of the stock in a transaction that occurred on Tuesday, May 21st.
+Following the completion of the transaction, the vice president now owns 477 shares of the company’s stock, valued at $76,429.71.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other Chevron news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction that occurred on Tuesday, May 21st.
 The shares were sold at an average price of $160.23, for a total transaction of $600,862.50.
-Following the sale, the vice president now owns 477 shares in the company, valued at approximately $76,429.71.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Enrique Hernandez, Jr. sold 2,549 shares of the firm’s stock in a transaction that occurred on Thursday, May 2nd.
-The shares were sold at an average price of $161.00, for a total transaction of $410,389.00.
-Following the completion of the sale, the director now owns 7,647 shares in the company, valued at approximately $1,231,167.
+Following the completion of the transaction, the vice president now owns 477 shares of the company’s stock, valued at $76,429.71.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Enrique Hernandez, Jr. sold 5,098 shares of the firm’s stock in a transaction that occurred on Monday, May 6th.
+The shares were sold at an average price of $163.50, for a total transaction of $833,523.00.
+Following the transaction, the director now directly owns 2,549 shares of the company’s stock, valued at approximately $416,761.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 16,746 shares of company stock valued at $2,727,971 in the last three months.
-0.20% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 16,746 shares of company stock valued at $2,727,971.
+Corporate insiders own 0.20% of the company’s stock.

-Several institutional investors have recently modified their holdings of the business.
-Pacifica Partners Inc. boosted its position in Chevron by 1.8% during the first quarter.
-Pacifica Partners Inc. now owns 3,492 shares of the oil and gas company’s stock valued at $546,000 after acquiring an additional 63 shares during the last quarter.
-Private Wealth Management Group LLC raised its holdings in shares of Chevron by 15.7% during the first quarter.
-Private Wealth Management Group LLC now owns 464 shares of the oil and gas company’s stock valued at $73,000 after purchasing an additional 63 shares during the period.
-Hubbell Strickland Wealth Management LLC raised its holdings in shares of Chevron by 0.7% during the second quarter.
-Hubbell Strickland Wealth Management LLC now owns 9,493 shares of the oil and gas company’s stock valued at $1,485,000 after purchasing an additional 64 shares during the period.
-Marks Group Wealth Management Inc raised its holdings in shares of Chevron by 3.1% during the first quarter.
-Marks Group Wealth Management Inc now owns 2,148 shares of the oil and gas company’s stock valued at $339,000 after purchasing an additional 65 shares during the period.
-Finally, Ellenbecker Investment Group raised its holdings in shares of Chevron by 1.5% during the first quarter.
-Ellenbecker Investment Group now owns 4,346 shares of the oil and gas company’s stock valued at $686,000 after purchasing an additional 65 shares during the period.
-Institutional investors own 72.42% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the company.
+Berkshire Hathaway Inc grew its holdings in shares of Chevron by 14.4% during the fourth quarter.
+Berkshire Hathaway Inc now owns 126,093,326 shares of the oil and gas company’s stock valued at $18,808,081,000 after buying an additional 15,845,037 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in shares of Chevron by 8.2% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 26,235,473 shares of the oil and gas company’s stock valued at $3,886,821,000 after buying an additional 1,999,332 shares during the last quarter.
+Norges Bank purchased a new stake in shares of Chevron during the fourth quarter valued at approximately $2,902,007,000.
+Bank of New York Mellon Corp boosted its holdings in Chevron by 4.2% in the first quarter.
+Bank of New York Mellon Corp now owns 16,103,302 shares of the oil and gas company’s stock worth $2,540,135,000 after purchasing an additional 654,482 shares during the last quarter.
+Finally, Capital World Investors boosted its holdings in Chevron by 3.2% in the first quarter.
+Capital World Investors now owns 16,009,766 shares of the oil and gas company’s stock worth $2,525,380,000 after purchasing an additional 495,879 shares during the last quarter.
+Hedge funds and other institutional investors own 72.42% of the company’s stock.

 Chevron Corporation, through its subsidiaries, engages in the integrated energy and chemicals operations in the United States and internationally.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, production, and transportation of crude oil and natural gas; processing, liquefaction, transportation, and regasification of liquefied natural gas; transportation of crude oil through pipelines; transportation, storage, and marketing of natural gas; and carbon capture and storage, as well as a gas-to-liquids plant.